tessel/t1-docs/README.md

 Sets the chip select settings.

 &#x20;<a href="#api-spi-lock-callback" name="api-spi-lock-callback">#</a> spi<b>.lock</b> ( callback )
 Locks SPI so that only one SPI port is communicating at a time.
+To read more about SPI Bus Locking, check out our discussion about the [Bus Locking and Raw Transfers API](https://github.com/tessel/docs/blob/master/detailedWalkthroughs/spiLocksRawTransfers.md).

 ### I2C